Effective date: 3 February 2012

 Applications will generally be considered where a patron has approached the licensee to hold a private function, for example; a birthday/wedding anniversary celebration, wedding reception, or fashion launch/parade.

-Generally no more than twelve (12) permits of this kind may be issued in a 12 month period.
+Generally no more than twenty four (24) permits of this kind may be issued in a 12 month period.